opengeospatial/e-learning/source/wms/text/basic-overview.rst

 At the completion of the module students will be able to:

-- Explain what is WMS
+- Explain what WMS is
 - Describe what can be done with WMS
 - Understand the main operations of WMS
 - Understand how to issue a GetMap request
-- Be able to find a WMS end point and loaded in a client
+- Be able to find a WMS end point and use it in a client

 Prerequisites